Health and social care - Frequently asked questions

 Responsibility for enforcing the legislation, including judgements about its application, is a matter for local authorities.
 If you have queries about applying the Regulations to your particular situation, you may wish to contact your local authority's department of environmental health or public protection.

 The issue of exposing health and social care workers to second-hand smoke is addressed in supplementary guidance developed by the Welsh Assembly Government for the NHS, local authority and care service providers.
-Although aimed at Wales, the guidance will be useful across the UK.
+Although aimed at Wales, the Welsh Assembly guidance on second-hand smoke will be useful across the UK.

-HSE's guidance is consistent with the British Government's ongoing commitment to reduce people's exposure to tobacco smoke, and recognition that introducing smoke-free workplaces advances that policy.
+HSE's advice is consistent with the British government's ongoing commitment to reduce people's exposure to tobacco smoke, and recognition that introducing smokefree workplaces advances that policy.

 Following the total ban on smoking in enclosed public places and workplaces under public health legislation, HSE remains responsible for the consistent application of health and safety law across Britain, including ensuring the appropriate management of any risks arising from exposure to ETS in the workplace.